 Building your Diary mission

-First, be sure that you've created your project and added collaborators.
+First, be sure that you've created your project and added your teammates as collaborators.
 Next, there are four major steps to follow:

 - Create your mission

 - Write your question script